Sarveshrajpure/dynamic_forms_backend/README.md

 ## How to Run

 1.)
-Add env variables mentioned in the evn.example file in an .env file in root of the project.
+Add env variables mentioned in the env.example file in an .env file in root of the project.

 2.)
 Run command  npm install.